matrs/16s-rRNA-Sanger/README.md

 in combination with any of the modes above.
 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

-# Step 4: Investigate results

-After successful execution, you can create a self-contained interactive HTML report with all results via:

-    snakemake --report report.html

-This report can, e.g., be forwarded to your collaborators.

 ### Advanced

 The following recipe provides established best practices for running and extending this workflow in a reproducible way.